• 11th season at Virginia

 Two-time Olympian Martin Maric was named assistant track and field coach in September 2012.
-Maric has coached the UVA throwers to 21 All-America honors and three NCAA champions.
+One of the most highly-respected throws coaches in the country, Maric has coached the UVA throwers to 29 All-America honors and four NCAA champions.

 During the 2017-18 season, Hilmar Jonsson captured his third ACC title in the hammer throw.
 He advanced to the NCAA Outdoor Track and Field Championships, earning second-team All-America honors in the event.